NeuroCoderZ/holograms.media/docs/EN/Guides/ManualTestingGuide.md

 ---

-## E2E Test Plan — Tria Bot Interaction
+## E2E Test Plan — Tria Agent Interaction

-**Goal:** Validate chat interaction with the Tria bot via the FastAPI backend on Koyeb.
+**Goal:** Validate chat interaction with the Tria agent via the FastAPI backend on Koyeb.

 ### Preconditions

 * User is authenticated.
-* Backend is deployed and `ChatBot` / `LLMService` are configured (Mistral or other model access).
+* Backend is deployed and `ChatAgent` / `LLMService` are configured (Mistral or other model access).
 * AstraDB and `tria_learning_log` table are available.

 ### Steps